quicwg/multipath/draft-ietf-quic-multipath.md

 send ACK_MP frames promptly, to avoid unnecessary data retransmission after the peer deletes path resources.

-These ACK_MP frames SHOULD be send on a different path than the path being abandoned.
+These ACK_MP frames MUST be sent on a different path than the path being abandoned.

 ACK_MP frames received after the endpoint has entirely deleted